Introduction

 - graph morphisms are generally directed and binary.
 Therefore, they are not directly adequate for expressing semantic interoperability relationships among concepts from separate models because such relationships (e.g. “same-ness”) are generally undirected and multi-ary.

 - What we have show in our paper was that this span-structure actually can be “internalized” (flattened) such that the resulting structure is “basically” a graph again.
-Hence, we only need to work with graphs again, with the small caveat that we have to put some special attention on some edges.
+Hence, we only ever need to work with graphs (with the small caveat that we have to put some special attention on some edges).

 The road to v1.0